pivotal-cf/identity-sample-apps/README.md

 1. Update the `RESOURCE_URL` value in the *client-credentials* manifest.yml file to the route of the deployed *resource-server* (which you can find by running `cf apps`).

 1. Build (`./gradlew build`) and push (`cf push`) the *client-credentials* project.
 (You may have to use `--random-route` flag when cf pushing your application if a route already exists with your application name.)
 The sample application will be immediately bound to the SSO Service after `cf push`.

+## Testing the Sample Apps

+1. Preparing a test user with sufficient scopes

+     Contact your cloud administrator to determine whether your Service Plan is has configured the "Internal User Store" as an Identity Provider or an external Identity Provider (like LDAP).

+     - If your SSO Service plans is configured with the 'Internal User Store' option, you can use the instruction in [Manage Users in an Internal User Store](https://docs.pivotal.io/p-identity/manage-users.html) documentation to create a user to `todo.read` and `todo.write` scopes.

+     - If your plan is configured with an alternative Identity Provider (like LDAP), your administrator will need to provide you credentials with memberships to the `todo.read` and `todo.write` scopes.

+1. Visit the deployed Authorization Code and Client Credentials sample apps by entering the urls of the apps (which you can find by running `cf apps`).
+(The Resource Server sample app is a backend API and not intended to be accessed through a browser.)

 # Unsupported Grant Types